-My own debt elimination tips and thoughts on how to reduce debt.
-I’ve learned from my mistakes so I hope you do as I say, not as I did.
+Here are my own concrete debt elimination tips and thoughts on how to reduce debt.
+I’ve learned from my mistakes, so I hope these ideas help you avoid the debt trap.

 In the mid- to late-’90’s, I made accumulating credit card debt something of a hobby.
 It wasn’t exactly a conscious decision, but every time I handed over that piece of plastic with my name smartly engraved upon it, I was further destroying my financial future.